 Figuring out what insurance you need can be quite a painful and confusing process.
-But, having the proper insurance is an essential part of opening a business—especially one that serves food and alcohol.
+But, having the proper bar and restaurant insurance is an essential part of opening a business—especially one that serves food and alcohol.
 Here’s a quick rundown of the common types of insurance you’ll need for your bar or restaurant.

 General liability protects you and your business from suits from third parties (vendors, patrons, etc.) for injuries sustained or damages incurred on your property.
 In your case, think someone slipping on a floor, falling off a chair, or getting sick after eating or drinking at your establishment.